corwynnbohman/building-VMs/README.md

 </p>

 <h1>Creating and using Virutal Machines in Microsoft Azure</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the implementation of building a Virtual Machine (VM) within Azure.<br />

 <h2>Environments and Technologies Used</h2>